storj/storj/docs/design/audit-v2.md

 ## Abstract

-This design document describes auditing based on nodes rather than per segment.
+This design document describes auditing based on nodes.

 ## Background